Note! The article has been updated on November 30th 2021.

 Most business leaders believe that customer experience will be the key driver for their company’s competitiveness going forward.
 However, when it comes to the actual customer experience management, things get difficult.

 It is not too difficult to listen to the customer.
 Companies receive real-time feedback in massive volumes if they only start listening to their customers.
-Insightful analytics is possible with modern technologies such as machine-learning-based text analytics.
+Insightful analytics is possible with modern technologies such as, Lumoa that have machine-learning-based text analytics.

 And yet still, acting on the customer feedback is hard.